 Leeds is one of the biggest and busiest cities in the north, as well as in the UK as a whole.
 Easily reached by train from other British major towns and cities, one of the most regular lines serving Leeds is the London to Leeds routes.
 Millennium Square is the city's social hub.
 Buzzing with a variant of plays alternating attractions.
 Pop-up markets, street shows and exhibitions all take place here throughout the year.
 If you're more of a shopper, head to the Victorian Quarter.
 Here you'll find some of the best designer boutiques among some stunning period architecture.

-If travelling from London, trains depart every 30 minutes from King's Cross St. Pancras with direct journeys available and taking a little under two hours to complete.
+If travelling from London, trains depart every 30 minutes from King's Cross St. Pancras with direct journeys available and taking a little over two hours to complete.
 Virgin Trains is the service that will take you from King's Cross to Leeds train station, but East Midlands trains also go from St Pancras to the city, and it is served on Cross Country routes as well.
 Trains typically run from 5.00 a.m. until 11.30 p.m.

 An average meal in a restaurant in Leeds costs 16.5% more than in the rest of the country.